Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README-use-keyvault-certificate.md

 ]
 ```

+4. While inside '4-1-MyOrg' folder, open a Powershell terminal

-4. Set execution policy
+5. Set next execution policy

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
 ```

-5. Run the cleanup script to delete old App Registration for the sample
+6. Run the cleanup script to delete old App Registration for the sample

 ```powershell
 AppCreationScripts-withCert/Cleanup.ps1
 ```

-6. Run the configuration script to re-create the App Registration.
+7. Run the configuration script to re-create the App Registration.
 The script will also create a [application name].pfx file that will be **manually** uploaded into Key Vault.
 When asked about a password, remember it - you will need the password when uploading the certificate.

 ```powershell
 AppCreationScripts-withCert/Configuration.ps1